lisaar/asgardian_battleships/README.md

 ![Asgard](http://img1.wikia.nocookie.net/__cb20131207032431/disney/images/0/0b/Asgard.jpg "Asgard")

 ###The Rules of the game
 The game is made up of two players.
-They each have 5 ships of different lengths.
-They organise their ships on their home grid, which is 10x10 (100 cells).
+Players each have 5 ships of different lengths.
+Players organise their ships on their home grid, which is 10x10 (100 cells).
 The ships can be next to each other but two ships cannot share one cell.
 Also, ships can only be placed horizontally or vertically but cannot be placed diagonally.
-They also have an away grid where they will record their attacks.
+Players also have an away grid where they will record their attacks.

-Each player takes a turn to attack their opponents ships on the grid.
+Each player takes a turn to attack his opponents ships on the grid.
 You may not attack a cell that you have previously attacked.
-If the coordinates are the same as where an opponents' ship is placed they get a response of "hit" otherwise they will get a response of "miss".
-Each response is recorded on their away grid.
+If the coordinates are the same as where an opponent's ship is placed they get a response of "hit" otherwise they will get a response of "miss".
+Each response is recorded on the player's away grid.

 Once a ship has been hit across it's entire length, it is then classified as sunk.
-Once a player has sunk all of their opponents ships the game is over and the player wins.
+Once a player has sunk all of his opponents ships the game is over and that player wins.

 ### Visual aid
 `````````